I spent a few hours looking for vegan cereals with vitamin B12 in them.

 Vegan Cereals With B12

-Only one brand for now has cereal that is clearly vegan and has vitamin B12 added to it – Kashi.
+When I first wrote this, I could only find one brand for now has cereal that is clearly vegan and has vitamin B12 added to it – Kashi.

 Not all of Kashi’s flavors are vegan, so you need to be a bit careful, since many have honey in them.